-hartlepool united official club crest
+hartlepool united official club crest and branding

 Hartlepool United FC is a football club in the north east of England.
 After having their Ship's Wheel badge for a little over 20 years they decided to rebrand the club for the modern age by taking the club and town's history and commercial considerations into account.

 The Ship’s Wheel crest’s intricate design made it impractical to use, particularly at small sizes.
 It was designed in 1995 before digital and social media became the norm and does not replicate well in many online media and printed items.
 It’s difficult and expensive to produce and the original design is misaligned.